stonea/C-Type-Deduction-Explorer/README.md

 # The C++ Type Deduction Explorer
-The C++ Type Deduction Explorer is a utility to help programmers learn and explore how C++11 compilers perform type deduction.
+The C++ Type Deduction Explorer is a utility to help programmers learn and explore how C++11 compilers deduce types.
 Often the most effective way to learn a new language feature is to play around with it.
-However, trying to determine how C++11 gives types to expressions, variables, and template typenames is not always easy.
+However, by itself C++11 doesn't make it easy to explore what variables, expressions, and template typenames are deduced to be.

-Programmers can get a string-based representation of an expression's type by using `typeid(expr).name()`.
-However, the returned string is often cryptic (with mangled names) or unreliable (C++11 requires that typeid present information back as though the expression were passed to a template).
-In "Effective Modern C++" Scott Meyers presents a trick that overcomes these issues.
-He suggests using an undefined template produce a compile-time error that presents type information back to the user.
+Although programmers can get a string-based representation of an expression's type by using `typeid(expr).name()`, this string is often cryptic (with mangled names) or unreliable (C++11 requires that typeid present information back as though the expression were passed to a template).
+In "Effective Modern C++" Scott Meyers presents a trick to overcome these issues.
+He suggests using an undefined template to produce a compile-time error that presents type information back to the user.
 The trick works, but it can be tedious to repeatedly set up code to produce an error, run the compiler, and extract type information from the error messages.
 Luckily the "Type Deduction Explorer" tool eliminates this tedious task by automating the process for you.

 To understand what the Deduction Explorer does, it helps to understand the trick Scott Meyer Presents in "Effective Modern C++".
 I've recreated this